 FOR ALL MEMBERS (ASSOCIATE & FULL)

-- All events, social activities, interest groups, etc. are postponed for the time being.
-Special events, including a presentation by Kiplinger Finance expert Janet Bodnar on retirement planning, have also been postponed.
+- All events, social activities, interest groups, etc. are postponed or will be online by Zoom for the time being.
+Most special events have also been postponed.

 - We’re exploring alternative means to keep you socially connected from the virus-free comfort of your own home.

-- For practicing social distancing without being totally isolated socially, we recommend having regular tele-meetups with friends and arranging lunches, coffee chats, or even workouts over FaceTime.
+- For practicing social distancing without being totally isolated socially, we recommend having regular tele-meetups with friends and arranging lunches, coffee chats, or even workouts over Zoom

 EMERGENCY CONTACTS—IMPORTANT FOR ALL MEMBERS